-The fair value of interest rate swaps (a debit balance in 2021 and a credit balance in 2020) have been calculated by a third party expert, discounting estimated future cash flows on the basis of market expectations of future interest rates, representing Level 2 in the IFRS 13 fair value hierarchy.
-At 31 December 2021 the net current asset fair value above comprises assets of £6.1 million offset by liabilities of £3.6 million (2020: all liabilities).
+The fair value of interest rate swaps (a debit balance in 2022 and 2021) have been calculated by a third party expert, discounting estimated future cash flows on the basis of market expectations of future interest rates, representing Level 2 in the IFRS 13 fair value hierarchy.
+At 31 December 2022 the net asset fair value above comprises non-current assets of £73.2 million (2021: assets of £6.1 million and liabilities of £3.6 million).